icalendar/icalendar/README.md

 iCalendar has some basic support for creating VTIMEZONE blocks from timezone information pulled from `tzinfo`.
 You must require `tzinfo` support manually to take advantage.

-iCalendar has been tested and works with `tzinfo` versions 0.3 and 1.x
+iCalendar has been tested and works with `tzinfo` versions 0.3, 1.x, and 2.x.
+The `tzinfo-data` gem may also be required depending on your version of `tzinfo` and potentially your operating system.

 #### Example ####